 France generally is very relaxed with the idea of bringing children to restaurants.
 It is not unusual to see children sat late into the evening with their parents at even the smartest of restaurants.
 They may not necessarily have a children’s menu, as French children often eat the same type of food as their parents.
-However, being a family resort, most restaurants will be happy to accommodate children and so it is always worth asking whether they could prepare small portions or simplified versions of meals.
-Traditional alpine food is not necessarily fussy or strongly flavoured like some regional specialities and children will probably love the idea of dipping into a fondue or grilling their own meat on a pierrade.
+However, being a family resort, most restaurants in Val d'Isere will be happy to accommodate children, so ask your server whether the kitchen could prepare small portions or simplified versions of meals.
+Traditional alpine food is not necessarily fussy or strongly flavoured like some regional specialities and children will probably love the idea of dipping into a fondue or grilling their own meat on a pierrade (hot stone).

 Alternatively head to the Le Samovar restaurant in the centre of La Daille where you can enjoy all the Savoyard sepcialities as well as pizzas, steaks and salads by a roaring fire.

 Further down the high street in the centre of Val d'Isere in Hotel Kandahar you will find La Taverne d'Alsace restaurant and brasserie.
-Serving local specialities and brasserie style cuisine you can enjoy a number of traditional and international dishes, try the lamb tagine or opt for the more traditional beef filet.
+Serving local specialities and brasserie style cuisine you can enjoy a number of traditional and international dishes.

 Italian & Pizza Restaurants

-La Table de L'Ours has one Michelin star for its elegant and inventive menu combining traditional French flavours with a modern twist.
+La Table de L'Ours is mentioned highly in the Michelin guide for its elegant and inventive menu combining traditional French flavours with a modern twist.
 Open for both lunch and dinner you can enjoy the sunshine on the terrace or settle into the cosy and elegant dining room in the evening.

-Other recommendations from the Guide Michelin include La Table des Neiges, La Luge and Le Grain de Sel.
+Other recommendations from the Guide Michelin include La Table des Neiges, La Luge, Bistrot Gourmand (Le Fornet) and La Baraque.

 Modern European & International Restaurants

 Victor's restaurant has a lively and fun atmosphere.
-Here locals and tourists alike enjoy excellent food, delicious cocktails and the resident DJ who plays all the best tracks until the early mornings. hours.
+Here locals and tourists alike enjoy excellent food, a large cocktail list and the resident DJ who plays all the best tracks until the early mornings. hours.
 Head to the bar for an apres drink (open from 4pm) and settle down to enjoy dinner, served from 6.30pm everyday.

 New for 2017 is Sushi Party, taking over a former fast food chicken and kebab take away.
-Also, a take away, this order at a window Sushi place is located next to La Baraque and would make a change from typical Alpine dishes.
+Also a take away, this order at a window Sushi place is located next to La Baraque.

-4 Seasons in the Hotel L’Alexandra serves an interesting menu of wraps, curries and Thai dishes that provide a nice change from the usual meat-and-cheese laden French dishes.
+4 Seasons on Rue de la Poste is an eat in-takeaway restaurant that serves an interesting menu of wraps, curries and Thai dishes that provide a nice change from the usual meat-and-cheese laden French dishes.